dotnet/csharpstandard/standard/structs.md

 - It shall not declare any field-like events ([§15.8.2](classes.md#1582-field-like-events)).

 When an instance of a readonly struct is passed to a method, its `this` is treated like an `in` argument/parameter, which disallows write access to any instance fields (except by constructors).

+### §ref-modifier-new-clause Ref modifier

+The `ref` modifier indicates that the *struct_declaration* declares a type whose instances are allocated on the execution stack.
+These types are are called ***ref struct*** types.
+The `ref` modifier declares that instances may contain ref-like fields, and may not be copied out of its safe-context (§safe-context-rules).
+The rules for determining the safe context of a ref struct are described in §safe-context-rules.

+It is a compile-time error if a ref struct type is used in any of the following contexts:

+- As the element type of an array.
+- As the declared type of a field of a class or a non-ref struct.
+- Being boxed to `System.ValueType` or `System.Object`:
+- As a type argument.
+- An async method.
+- An iterator.

+> *Note*: A `ref struct` shall not declare `async` instance methods nor use a `yield return` or `yield break` statement within an instance method, because the implicit `this` parameter cannot be used in those contexts. *end note*

+- There is no conversion from a `ref struct` type to the type `object` or the type `System.ValueType`.
+- A `ref struct` type shall not be declared to implement any interface.
+- An instance method declared in `object` or in `System.ValueType` but not overridden in a `ref struct` type shall not be called with a receiver of that `ref struct` type.
+- An instance method of a `ref struct` type shall not be captured by method group conversion to a delegate type.
+- A ref struct shall not be captured by a lambda expression or a local function.

+These constraints ensure that a variable of `ref struct` type does not refer to stack memory that is no longer valid, or to variables that are no longer valid.

 ### 16.2.3 Partial modifier